umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Conclusions-Where-Next/index.md

 This is not the limit of Umbraco - you've barely scratched the surface in this guide.

 * For Video Tutorials, see the [Umbraco TV website](https://umbraco.tv/videos/umbraco-v8/implementor/).
 * For hands-on Training and Developer Certification, attend an official Umbraco Master Class course in a city near you.
-[Book Online Courses](https://umbraco.com/products/training).
+[Book your Online Course now](https://umbraco.com/products/training).
 * For Online Documentation, see [Our Umbraco Documentation website](https://our.umbraco.com/documentation).
 * For Help and Guidance on anything this guide doesn't cover, reach out to us at [Umbraco Forum](https://our.umbraco.com/forum).